alilotfi23/aws-solution-architect/README.md

-Sure!
-Here is the updated README without the Directory Structure section:

----

 # AWS Solution Architect

 This repository contains Terraform configurations for various AWS services.
 These configurations are designed to help AWS solution architects quickly set up and manage AWS infrastructure using Terraform.